How to write a resignation letter | Tips and templates

 Crafting your own letter of resignation

-Once you have written your formal letter of resignation, you should print off a copy for your records or email it to your personal account.
+Once you have written your formal letter of resignation, you should print off a copy for your own records or email it to your personal account to be able to access it in the future.
 If you are working a notice period, you should not be treated any differently by your colleagues, though you may find new work and projects are diverted to other team members.
-It is essential to remain professional at all times as you work your notice period.
+It is essential to remain professional at all times as you work through your notice period, and be flexible around these potential changes.

-A well-crafted, polite, and professional resignation letter can help you exit your current role positively.
+A well-crafted, polite, and professional resignation letter can help you exit your current role in the most positive way.
 It will also set the tone for a possible mutually supportive role with the company and your previous colleagues in the future — after all, you never know when your paths may cross again.

-Resigning from a role that you have outgrown or that is not the right fit for you can be a positive step forward on your chosen career path.
-FutureLearn offers short courses, online degrees, microcredentials and ExpertTracks to enable users to master specialist skills.
+Resigning from a role that you have outgrown or may not be the right fit for you can be a positive step forward on your chosen career path.
+If you’re keen to upskill and better prepare yourself for a career change, we have a wide range of short courses designed to help you build career-ready skills.